For a man who does not believe in God – nothing points to God.

 So who’s right?
 There is almost no argument between these two experiences.
 For someone who does not believe in God my own contention that everything points to God is pretty much meaningless.
 In extraordinary cases we can listen to each other and struggle to understand what the other sees – but I cannot tell a man that he does not see what he sees.

-Having grown up in the modern secular world I can perhaps more easily understand the man who does not believe in God than liturgy_ysuch a man can understand me.
+Having grown up in the modern secular world I can perhaps more easily understand the man who does not believe in God than such a man can understand me.
 Belief in no God is the default position in a secular culture (despite the many polls in which people profess belief in God).
 Thus the average “believer” will likely see the world about him and not see it pointing to God.
 Indeed, a hallmark of secular Christianity is its restriction of religion to specifically “religious” items or matters.
 Existence in such a mode is an on-going crisis of faith.

 In a world in which everything points to God, belief is not a crisis but existence itself.
 Some things may point more intensively than others but everything points.